ABDELLAH-Hallou/From-Data-to-Deployment/README.md

 In this tutorial, you will learn the essential steps involved in creating and deploying a deep learning model in a mobile app.
 We will cover the following topics:

-1. Collecting and preparing the data: We'll explore various methods for data collection, preprocessing, and augmentation to ensure a robust and reliable dataset for training.
+1. Preparing the data: We'll explore various methods for data preprocessing to ensure a robust and reliable dataset for training.

-2. Model creation: You'll discover different deep learning architectures and techniques to design and build your model.
-We'll walk you through the process of choosing the right model architecture for your project.
+2. Model creation: You'll discover how to design and build your CNN model.

-3. Training the model: We'll delve into the process of training your deep learning model using popular frameworks like TensorFlow or PyTorch.
-You'll learn about optimization, hyperparameter tuning, and monitoring training progress.
+3. Training the model: We'll delve into the process of training your deep learning model using TensorFlow.

-4. Deployment in a mobile app: Once your model is trained, we'll guide you through the steps to integrate it into a mobile app using frameworks like TensorFlow Lite or Core ML.
+4. Deployment in a mobile app: Once your model is trained, we'll guide you through the steps to integrate it into a mobile app using TensorFlow Lite.
 You'll understand how to make predictions on the go!

 ## Who should follow this tutorial